girdeux31/easyPhysi/README.md

 Let's take the code apart line by line.

- - Line 1 and 2: import `Universe` and `Body` objects, these are needed in every single problem solved with this library.
+ - Line 1 and 2: import `Universe` and `Body` objects, these are needed in every single problem solved with easyPhysi.
- - Line 4: define a universe instance with `Universe` class and include the dimensions of it, only 2 o 3 dimensions are allowed.
+ - Line 4: define a universe instance with `Universe` class.
+The `dimensions` is an optional argument, but only 2 o 3 dimensions are allowed, default is 2.
- - Line 5: define a property for the universe instanciated in previous line and its value.
-Define as many properties as needed provided they are listed in [Table](#tab-universe-properties).
+ - Line 5: define as many properties for the universe as needed.
+Universe properties are listed in [Table](#tab-universe-properties), name and value must be include as arguments.
 Properties must fulfill its type, see [Section](#sec-property-types).
- - Line 7: define a body instance with `Body` class, its name and dimensions are included as arguments.
-Define as many bodies as needed provided that they have different names.
+ - Line 7: define as many body instances as needed with `Body` class provided that they have different names.
+Its name must be included as first argument, the `dimensions` is an optional argument, but only 2 o 3 dimensions are allowed, default is 2.
- - Line 8: define a property for the body instanciated in previous line and its value.
-Define as many properties as needed provided they are listed in [Table](#tab-body-properties).
+ - Line 8: define as many properties for the body as needed.
+Body properties are listed in [Table](#tab-body-properties), name and value must be include as arguments.
 Properties must fulfill its type, see [Section](#sec-property-types).
- - Line 12: add all defined bodies to the universe.
+ - Line 12: add all defined bodies to the universe (body and universe dimensions must match).
- - Line 16: solve the physics equation over a specific body and define the unknown(s).
+ - Line 16: solve the relevant physics equation over a specific body and define the unknown(s).
 See a list of allowed equations and unknowns in [Table](#tab-equations).

-> [!NOTE] # TODO check
+> [!NOTE]
-> Define all bodies (line 7), their properties (line 8) and add them to a universe  (line 12) before instanciating any equation (line 16).
+> Define all bodies and properties before solving any equation.

 > [!TIP]
 > [Example](#sec-example-ef2) defines a 3D problem.

 ### <a name="sec-properties"></a>2.1.
 Properties

 Depending on the property, these are defined on a specific body or in the universe.
-[Table](#tab-body-properties) list all properties that are allowed to be defined on a body and [Table](#tab-universe-properties) list all properties that are allowed to be defined in the universe.
+[Table](#tab-body-properties) list all properties that are allowed to be defined on a body.

 > [!NOTE]
 > Property names are case sensitive.